ClickHouse/clickhouse-docs/docs/en/migrations/snowflake.md

 ) DATA_RETENTION_TIME_IN_DAYS = 0;
 ```

-We need to copy this data to an external stage (an S3 bucket).
+To move this table's data to a ClickHouse database, we first need to copy this data to an external stage.
 When copying data, we recommend Parquet as the intermittent format as it allows type information to be shared, preserves precision, compresses well, and natively supports nested structures common in analytics.

 In the example below, we create a named file format in Snowflake to represent Parquet and the desired file options.
-This is then used when declaring an external stage (an S3 bucket) with which the `COPY INTO` command will be used.
+We then specify which bucket will contain our copied dataset.
+Finally, we copy the dataset to the bucket.

 ```sql
 CREATE FILE FORMAT my_parquet_format TYPE = parquet;